-Businesses need to know that their internet service is up to snuff when it comes to meeting today’s high demand for fast, consistent connections.
-Most businesses use cloud-based applications, video conferencing software, and VoIP – all of which rely on strong, fast internet connections (cable vs. fiber).
+When it comes to cable vs. fiber internet, businesses need to know that their internet speed and service is up to snuff when it comes to meeting today’s high demand for fast, consistent connections.
+Most businesses use cloud-based applications, video conferencing software, and VoIP – all of which rely on strong, fast internet connections.
 It’s vital to verify that your contract with your internet service provider fully covers your company’s needs.

 Rhode Island Telephone offers consultation services for customers with internet connection concerns.
 If you’re not sure if your setup is performing up to your expectations, we can inspect your system and review your contract to ensure your business is getting its money’s worth.
 You can’t afford to simply deal with poor performance when it comes to your internet connection!

-Unlike cable internet, fiber optic internet is synchronous: If you purchase a 100 Mbps plan, you’ll get 100 Mbps connections for both downloads and uploads.
+Unlike cable internet, fiber optic internet is synchronous: If you purchase a 100 Mbps plan, you’ll get 100 Mbps connections for both uploads and downloads.
 This is a big advantage if your company relies heavily on cloud-based VoIP and other services that need robust internet connections.

 It’s vital to fully understand your contract with your internet service provider before making a commitment or signing a contract, and there are a few considerations that are easily overlooked.
 For example, many cable internet providers include automatic contract renewal – unless you specifically ask about canceling your contract, you could wind up stuck with a contract for far longer than you’d like.
 Also, cable companies often charge hefty fees for early cancellations or when you make changes to your plan mid-contract.